llnl/hiop/README.md

 $ setenv NVBLAS_CONFIG_FILE <hiop install dir>/lib/nvblas.conf
 ```

-## Existing issues
+## Issues
-Users are highly encouraged to report any issues they found from using HiOp.
+Users are highly encouraged to report any issues they found when using HiOp.
-One known issue is that there is some minor inconsistence between HiOp and linear package STRUMPACK.
-When STRUMPACK is compiled with MPI (and Scalapack), user must set flag `HIOP_USE_MPI` to `ON` when compiling HiOp.
-Otherwise HiOp won't load MPI module and will return an error when links to STRUMPACK, since the later one requires a valid MPI module.
-Similarly, if both Magma and STRUMPACK are linked to HiOp, user must guarantee the all the packages are compiled by the same CUDA compiler.
-User can check other issues and their existing status from https://github.com/LLNL/hiop

 ## Acknowledgments